thoughtcroft/thoughtcroft.github.io/_posts/2010-04-01-how-to-tell-if-a-file-is-a-word-document.md

 ---
 layout:   post
 title:    "How to tell if a file is a Word document"
 date:     2010-04-01
+category: vba
-tags:   [file, word, vba]
+tags:
+ - file
+ - vba
+ - word
 ---

 I am building a tool that needs to do something to all the Word